 Historical development of the tanpura

-Tanpura, tambura and many variations on the name are found from Yugoslavia, Bulgaria and Turkey, throughout North Africa, the Middle East and India.
+Tanpura, tambura and many variations of the name are found in Yugoslavia, Bulgaria and Turkey, throughout North Africa, the Middle East and India.
 It is not only found as a lute but also as lyres and drums.
 It is therefore a little difficult to determine exactly which instrument is being discussed when doing research.

 The development of the tanpura within India can be followed back to the early stick-zithers.
 Sculptures from about the 6th and 7th centuries depict long lute players, only it is difficult to determine exactly what kind of instrument they are.
 They do however imply that the drone was used in one way or another.
 As far as the flat bridge is concerned (see chapter on the historical development of Jawari), we see that it is possible that as long ago as 2500 BC the basic concept concerning the sound quality of the tanpura i.e. the production of buzz and overtones was known.
 This was certainly true in the lyre family from Mesopotamia and later Africa.